- Calories: 377

 When all four eggs are in the water, use a slotted spoon to gently nudge the egg whites closer to the egg yolks by swirling the water around them in a circle as they cook.
 For medium-firm yolks, cook for 3 minutes.
 (Adjust the time for runnier or firmer yolks, cooking no more than 5 minutes.)
 To tell if the yolk is cooked to your liking, remove an egg from the water with a slotted spoon and gently press on the yolk to determine the degree of doneness.
 Remove the cooked eggs from the water with a slotted spoon and transfer them to the paper-towel-lined platter.

-Just before assembling the Eggs Benedict sandwiches, toast the English muffin halves and reheat the hollandaise in a small saucepan, stirring over low heat for a few minutes, or in the microwave for 30 to 60 seconds, until it’s warm to the touch.
+Just before assembling the Eggs Benedict sandwiches, toast the English muffin halves and reheat the hollandaise in the microwave for 30 to 60 seconds or in a small saucepan, stirring over low heat for a few minutes until it’s warm to the touch.

-To assemble, place a slice of tomato on each toasted English muffin half, and top with 1 slice Canadian bacon, 1 poached egg, and 1 tablespoon hollandaise sauce.
+To assemble, place a slice of tomato on each toasted English muffin half, and top with 1 slice Canadian bacon, 1 poached egg, and 1 to 2 tablespoons hollandaise sauce.
 Sprinkle paprika over the sauce for a pretty pop of color.
 Each serving includes 2 English muffin halves layered with Canadian bacon, tomato, egg, and sauce.